MaehRia/Obsidian-Repo/Vocab_Unit_3.md

 the kind of weather that makes you feel depressed, because it is raining or dull.

 # N

+nuisance
+?
+an act which is harmful or offensive to the public or a member of it and for which there is a legal remedy.

 # O
 # P